3inar/3inar.github.io/research.md

 The 7th Conference on Epidemiology and Registry-Based Health Research - NordicEpi 2015

 ### As adviser
 * __Morten Grønnesby__.
 Automated Lung Sound Analysis.
 Master thesis.
-Deptarment of Computer Science, University of Tromsø.
+Department of Computer Science, University of Tromsø.
 June 2016.